abhijitanand/fine-tuning-LLM/README.md

 4. ***RAG Approach***:  Implementing a simple Retrieval-Augmented Generation (RAG) approach where the input is a query and the retrieved relevant documents, with the output being the query intent.
 [Code Link](./models/genai_opeanai_intent_gen.py)

 5. ***RAG for Question Answering***: Implementing a RAG approach for question answering, where we retrieve documents given a query using BM25 that are then used by an LLM to generate answers based on the retrieved context.
-[Code](./models/rag_question_answer.py)
+[Code Link](./models/rag_question_answer.py)